shader-slang/slang/docs/cuda-target.md

 These limitations apply to Slang transpiling to CUDA.

-* Only supports the 'texture object' style binding
+* Only supports the 'texture object' style binding (The texture object API is only supported on devices of compute capability 3.0 or higher. )
 * Samplers are not separate objects in CUDA - they are combined into a single 'TextureObject'.
 So samplers are effectively ignored on CUDA targets.
 * Whilst there is tex1Dfetch there are no equivalents for higher dimensions - so such accesses are not currently supported